dominhhieu1019/Bomberman/README.md

 - **NewGameInstance**: Holds the blast range of each player (*P1BombRange*, *P2BombRange*), amount of game time in seconds (*Time*),the game state (*EndGame*), the state of player (died or not?) (*P1Death*, *P2Death*) and the current level (*currentLevel*).
 - **PickUpBombAmountRange**, **PickUpBombRangeIncrease**, **PickUpSpeedIncrease**: The pickups that upgrade player and his weapon.
 Store logic for being picked up.
 Send *DestroyActor* if player pick it.
 - **Player1**, **Player2**: Main character (distinguish by color: P1 is blue, P2 is yellow).
 Stores logic for movement, bomb placing.
 - **WallDestructible1**: Store the funtion *PickUpChance* that choose randomly float number in range from 0 to 10 and drop the pickups depending on the chosen number at the location of destroyed wall.
 If random number is smaller than 1, drop the **PickUpBombAmountIncrease**.
 If it is higher than 9, drop the **PickUpBombRangeIncrease**.
-If it is between 4.5 and 5.5, drop **PickUpSpeedIncrease**.
+If it is between 4.5 and 5.5, drop **PickUpSpeedIncrease** (~30% chance to spawn something).
 - **Map1**: The pre-define map.
 Sets the default value of **NewGameInstance** at the beginning of the round.
 Check if the game finished.
 Show result and freeze game at its current state after the round end.
 - The materials of board, bomb, bomb effect, pickups, players and walls.
 - The particle system of bomb effect.